alejandrosz/Proximities/README.md

 ## Getting Started

-You have to manage a metro network.
+ - You have to manage a metro network.
+ -  Use the mousedown and mouseup to connect stations with red, blue and yellow lines and let passengers travel when the train arrives!.
+The amount of available tracks increase upon time.
-There are three types of station.
+ - There are three types of station.
 Triangles, Squares and Circles.
 In each one appears passengers that want to go to another stations of their type.
-You have to use the red, blue and yellow metro line to join stations and let the passengers travel when the train arrives!
-If more than 6 passengers accumulate in one station you lose.
+ - If more than 6 passengers accumulate in one station you lose.

-Use the mousedown and mouseup to connect stations with tracks.
-The amount of available tracks increase upon time. https://alejandrosz.github.io/Proximities/
+https://alejandrosz.github.io/Proximities/

 ## Based on